BenL2020/Projects-to-Show-On-Resume/README.md

 - My Clinical Natural Language Processing Project (1).pptx: The is the powerpoint that explains the approach and performance of my code for my Clinical Natural Language Processing course.

 - processing.py, base.css, and flask_app.py are the code for my website: http://benl2020.pythonanywhere.com/.
 This is a website version of my junior project, so it searches for words for speech therapy based on the user's selections.
+The HTML code for the website is imbeded within flask_app.py.